toxdes/dash/README.md

 Once you commit your design, I will do a very high level code review and then give you the API key which you will have to assign to "x-api-key" in the header for the API calls.

-YOu should commit to github frequently.
+You should commit to github frequently.